Optimal Aggregation Strategies for Social Learning over Graphs: Minimizing adaptation time

 Section \ref{sec:error exponent} derived the optimal Perron eigenvectors for combination policies that minimize the \emph{steady-state} error probability.
 In this section, we investigate the effect of combination policies on the adaptation time of social learning (i.e., on the \emph{transient} learning performance).
 The adaptation time is defined as the critical time instant $i$ after which the instantaneous error probability is decaying with an error exponent $(1-\omega)\Phi(\pi)$ for some small $\omega>0$ \cite{Bordignon:2020wx}:

 where the notation $\cal{O}(\delta)$ signifies that the ratio $\cal{O}(\delta)/\delta$ stays bounded as $\delta \to 0$.
+To avoid confusion, we note that in expression \eqref{eq: inst error pb ub}, the parameter $\omega$ is free and can be designed by the user.
+Basically, $\omega$ describes the user's perception of the transient period, i.e., the moment from which the learning process has entered into the steady-state region.
+A smaller $\omega$ requires that the instantaneous error probability of each agent is dominated by a larger error exponent when the the steady-state region is reached, which entails a larger adaptation time.
 Since the error exponent $\Phi(\pi)$ is associated with the slow adaptation regime, we note that the following discussion on the adaptation time are also within this regime.
 In order to avoid some redundancy, this dependence will not be emphasized in the remainder of this part.

+Due to the term $\mathcal{O}(\delta)$ in definition \eqref{eq: inst error pb ub}, there exist different approximations for the adaptation time that satisfy \eqref{eq: inst error pb ub}.
+One approximation for the adaptation time, denoted by $\sf{T_{ASL}}(\pi,\omega)$, is provided in \cite{Bordignon:2020wx}.
+Consider the unfavorable case such as the uniform initial belief condition, the expression of $\sf{T_{ASL}}(\pi,\omega)$ is given by